Skip to main content

 Care in 10-15 years

 It will be necessary, after 10-15 years, to wash the cotton liner and cover.
-Remove your gown, place it on a clean flat surface and launder the coverings.
-Carefully replace your gown when outer covering and liner are clean.
+Remove your gown, place it on a clean, flat surface, and launder the coverings.
+Carefully replace your gown when the outer covering and liner are clean.